zulip/zulip-gci/tasks/interactive-bots.md

   * The bot posts the expected output.

 * Document your interactive bot at `~/zulip/contrib_bots/lib/<bot_name>` in a `docs.md`.
-Add any relevant screenshots that will help understand how the bot works.
+Add any relevant screenshots that will help users understand how the bot works.

-* Create a commit with your bot, with commit message `interactive bots: Create
+* Create a commit with your bot, with the commit message `interactive bots: Create
 <bot_name> bot.`.

-* Create a pull request in the `zulip/zulip` repository, with title `interactive bots: Create <bot_name> bot by <username>.`.
+* Create a pull request in the `zulip/zulip` repository, with the title `interactive bots: Create <bot_name> bot by <username>.`.
 Link to your GCI task in comment section.

-*Completion criteria:* Mentors will check if the new bot fulfills the feature requirements.
+*Completion criteria:* Your project mentors will check if the new bot fulfills the feature requirements.